ruixing76/alta2023/src/pages/for-authors/index.md

 ## Presentations

 If your acceptance notification says that you have a presentation, you will be given a presentation slot.
-Exact timings will be announced, but provisional timeslots are around 12 minutes for short papers and 20 minutes for long papers.
+Long paper presentations will be 10 minutes + 3 minutes QA, and Short Paper presentations will be 8 minutes + 3 minutes QA.
 Presenters can use their own laptops or the provided machine in the conference venue.

 ## Posters

-If you have been notified that your paper has been accepted as a poster, you are required to print and bring your own poster with you, and to be available during the poster session.
-Posters should be no wider than 91 cm and no higher than 122 cm, in vertical/portrait orientation.
-A0 paper (in vertical/portrait orientation) meets these requirements.
+If you have been notified that your paper has been accepted as a poster, you are required to provide a poster in PDF format (size A0).